sparkflows/sparkflows-docs/docs/user-guide/machine-learning/sparkml/feature-transformation.rst

 .. figure:: ../../../_assets/user-guide/machine-learning/sparkml/featuretransformation/regextokenizer-config.png
    :alt: Machine Learning
-   :width: 90%
+   :width: 75%

--	Column from the incoming dataframe that needs to be broken down to words is to be selected in ``Column`` list.
+-	Column from the incoming DataFrame that needs to be broken down to words is to be selected in ``Column`` list.
 Only String columns can be selected.
 -	Output column that lists the split data needs to be entered in ``Tokenized Column`` box.
 -	Regex pattern that needs to be used to split data in the incoming column is to be entered in ``Pattern`` box.
 -	If split needs to be done on gaps then ``Gaps`` is to be selected as True.